Simply put, St. Edward's Crown is one of the most iconic symbols of Royalty known around the world.

 While of course St. Edward's Crown is seldom used, it is undoubtedly one of the most impressive in the collection.
 Perhaps only the Imperial State Crown comes close in its grandeur.

 Read more: Does Queen Elizabeth watch The Crown?

 How much would it all cost?

-While it is near impossible to get a accurate figure on how much the coronation crown would cost, CashNetUSA's blog has deconstructed the crown and used this as a means to estimated the total value of the crown.
+While it is near impossible to get an accurate figure on how much the coronation crown would cost, CashNetUSA's blog has deconstructed the crown and used this as a means to estimate the total value of the crown.

 While the Crown Jewels are considered priceless, the study found that in total, the coronation crown would cost $ 4, 519, 719.
 Certainly not cheap!

 So all in all, it may take some time before you can save up enough to make your own coronation crown.
 Best leave it to the Royals perhaps.